-Teaching secondary English is ever-changing, rigorous and increasingly more demanding; colleagues across both secondary and primary classrooms are facing new challenges and ever expanding accountability for student outcomes.
-PE can become the victim to English and Maths pressures: students are removed from their PE lessons to receive additional English or Maths intervention.
+Teaching secondary English is ever-changing, rigorous and increasingly more demanding; colleagues across both secondary and primary classrooms are facing new challenges and ever-expanding accountability for student outcomes.
+PE can become the victim of English and Maths pressures: students are removed from their PE lessons to receive additional English or Maths intervention.
 However, instead of being advantageous for students, we could be sabotaging and undermining their cognitive abilities.

 Public Health England’s ‘The link between pupil health and well-being and attainment’ 2014 report stated that “children and young people who are aerobically active have higher academic scores… pupils engaging in self-development activities (including sport, physical activity) achieved 10-20% higher GCSEs”.

 University of British Columbia researchers found that regular aerobic exercise appears to boost the size of the hippocampus.
 The hippocampus is responsible for long term memory – in particular declarative memory; purposely recalling facts.
 Retaining and retrieving facts, dates and quotes is now essential for students’ closed-book exams in English.
 By denying students aerobic exercise – the type which raises their heart rate – we are withholding the opportunity for them to grow the area in the brain involved in memory: it’s counterproductive.
 Studies (‘The Influence of Exercise on Cognitive Abilities’, Gomez-Pinilla & Hillman, 2013) have suggested that people who exercise have a stronger pre-frontal cortex and medial temporal cortex, the parts of the brain that control thinking and memory.